 How Do You Pack Healthy Food for Travel?

 Packing healthy food for travel involves some planning ahead and the right containers.
-But don’t worry, this investment of time and resource will pay off again and again (in both your health and your wallet).
+But don’t worry, this investment of time and resources will pay off again and again (in both your health and your wallet).
 It’s worth it!
 Here are some things that help me effectively pack for a healthy day:

 - Stackable containers: My kids love these!
 Not only are they durable but they also attach to each other…which makes both fun and easy to pack.
-All you have to do is pull them up by the handle and you have different compartments full of different snacks.
+All you have to do is pull them up by the handle and you have different compartments full of different healthy snacks.